 Yosemite Falls Facts

 - The truly magnificent and often breathtaking feature known as Yosemite Falls forms the highest known waterfall in its part of the world.
 Although beauty remains relative, many also consider it one of the most beautiful features of its kind.

 - This astounding work of geological forces also now forms a principal part of the Yosemite National Park.
-It comprises one of the key attractions of the park, especially in the spring, when the water flow usually reaches its peak levels.
+It comprises one of the key attractions of the park, in fact, especially in the spring, when the water flow usually reaches its peak levels.

 - This wonder of Nature has also played an important role in local history.
-The base of the falls once served as the location of the main village of the indigenous Native Americans of the valley, named the Ahwabneechee tribe.
+The base of the gorgeous formation once served as the location of the main village of the indigenous Native Americans of the valley, named the Ahwabneechee tribe.

-- The large plunge pool at the base of the falls served as a central component of their lives, as well as their mythology.
+- The comparatively quite large plunge pool at the base of the waterfall served as a central component of their lives, as well as their mythology.
 In their native language, the original name for what’s now known as Yosemite Falls was Cholock.

 Yosemite Falls Physical Description

 While the marvelous visual appeal of Yosemite Falls doesn’t depend on sheer height alone, that characteristic nonetheless remains quite impressive.
 The total measured height of the stunning waterfall actually measures roughly 2,425 ft (739 m).

 The breathtaking site further constitutes what’s known as a multi-tiered waterfall, being, in fact, composed of three primary divisions.
 These distinct, be equally remarkable, sections, man now calls the Upper Fall, the Middle Cascade, and the Lower Fall.

 Purely by itself, the mind-blowing section logically named the Upper Fall plunges approximately 1,430 ft (440 m).
 This portion alone stands apart as one of the twenty highest waterfalls on earth.
 The forces of nature, however, did not merely stop there.